Saint-logo3.png

 User interviews

-Understanding the users will help empathize with them.
-I reached out to 3 participants that had shopped for clothes online in the past 7 days and interviewed each one-on-one.
-This was to collect a deeper knowledge of the user’s key drives, motivations, fears, and preferences.
+Gaining insight into users will help us empathize with them.
+I reached out to three participants who had shopped for clothes online in the past seven days and conducted one-on-one interviews with each.
+This was aimed at gathering a deeper understanding of their key drives, motivations, fears, and preferences.
 My key findings were:

 • Users want fast ways to find products easily

-• Reviews are a big influence to purchasing
+• Reviews are a big influence on purchasing

 • Good return policy